RajviModh/cmpe202-genesis/individualTasks/UserStories/UserStories.md

 ##User Stories##

 1.)
 a.)
-As a game player,
+As a game player
-b.)I can be able to choose number of players to play, c.)so that I can either play with bot or 2nd player.
+b.)I can be able to choose number of players to play c.)so that I can either play with bot or 2nd player.

 As a game player,